-This Foundation Degree is situated within the Undergraduate Regulatory Framework at the University of Worcester and uses the QAA Foundation Degree Benchmark Statement (2010) as a reference point.
+This Foundation Degree uses the QAA Characteristics Statement (2015) as a reference point.
 Foundation Degrees are located at level 5 of the Framework for Higher Education Qualifications (FHEQ) for England, Wales and Northern Ireland.

 Key documents have influenced course development: